 The Company has a broad range of customers including many large retail outlet chains, one of which accounts for a significant percentage of its sales volume.
-This major customer represented approximately 24%, 22% and 23% of the Successor Company's Net sales during Fiscal 2011, Fiscal 2010 and the period from

-August 31, 2009 through September 30, 2009, respectively, and approximately 23% of Net sales during the Predecessor Company's period from October 1, 2008 through August 30, 2009.
-This major customer also represented approximately 16% and 15% of the Successor Company's Trade account receivables, net as of September 30, 2011 and September 30, 2010, respectively.
+This major customer represented approximately 23%, 24% and 22% of the Company's Net sales during Fiscal 2012, Fiscal 2011 and Fiscal 2010.
+This major customer also represented approximately 13% and 16% of the Company's Trade accounts receivable, net as of September 30, 2012 and September 30, 2011, respectively.

-Approximately 44%, 44% and 48% of the Successor Company's Net sales during Fiscal 2011, Fiscal 2010 and the period from August 31, 2009 through September 30, 2009, respectively, occurred outside of the United States and approximately 42% of the Predecessor Company's Net sales during the period from October 1, 2008 through August 30, 2009, occurred outside of the United States.
+Approximately 46%, 44% and 44% of the Company's Net sales during Fiscal 2012, Fiscal 2011 and Fiscal 2010, respectively, occurred outside of the United States.
 These sales and related receivables are subject to varying degrees of credit, currency, and political and economic risk.
 The Company monitors these risks and makes appropriate provisions for collectibility based on an assessment of the risks present.